sdpython/pyensae/_doc/sphinxdoc/source/blog/2015/2015-04-24_unable_to_install.rst

     on a student's machine today (however he installed almost all the version including 3.5a).

-    In that is the case, I recommend to install *pyensae* and *pyquickhelper* without their dependencies::
+    If that is the case, I recommend to install *pyensae* and *pyquickhelper* without their dependencies::

         pip install <module> --no-deps